hauptem/F5-Multisite-Dashboard/README.md

 Multi-partition support is planned for v2.0 and is in development and testing.

-Following the release of partitions in 2.0, an iappLX rpm is planned for the future.

 DNS resolution only supports IPv4 PTR lookups at this time

 ### TMOS Version Compatibility